MSNP1381/msnp1381.github.io/_posts/2024-09-07-Evolution-Prompt.md

 2. **Question Answering**: Increased the zero-shot accuracy of GPT-4 in the Google-Proof Question Answering benchmark from 51% to 55%, the highest known result for this dataset [^1][^2].

-3. **Medical Applications**: Optimized radiotherapy treatment plans by fine-tuning hyperparameters to better target tumors while minimizing damage to healthy tissues [^1][^3].
+3. **Medical Applications**: Optimized radiotherapy treatment plans by fine-tuning hyperparameter to better target tumors while minimizing damage to healthy tissues [^1][^3].

 4. **Scientific Problem-Solving**: Showed potential in optimizing complex solutions in fields like chemistry and medicine, where traditional optimization methods may struggle [^4].